 Overall educator attitudes

-One time I was in a teacher’s high school classroom, and a student walked in.
+Years ago, I was in a teacher’s high school classroom, and a student walked in.
 The student had on a short shirt, an incredibly short shirt.
-The shirt clearly broke the school’s dress code.
-The teacher asked the student to get a jacket, and the student went to get it.
+The shirt clearly broke the school’s dress code; the teacher asked the student to get a jacket, and the student went to get it.

 After the student left, the teacher turned to me and said, “Where is that girl’s mother?”